chunthebear/chunthebear.github.io/_pages/about.md

   </tr>
   <tr>
     <td>2024 10</td>
-    <td>Our poster paper on an Evidence Mapping Review of Interventions for Concurrent Brain Injury and Mental Health/Substance Use has been accepted in The 53rd Meeting of the International Neuropsychological Society.
+    <td>Our work on an Evidence Mapping Review of Interventions for Concurrent Brain Injury and Mental Health/Substance Use has been accepted in The 53rd Meeting of the International Neuropsychological Society.
 The abstract will be published in the Journal of the International Neuropsychological Society.</td>
   </tr>
   <tr>
     <td>2024 08</td>